-How do I manage electronic records while working remotely?
+Managing electronic records while working remotely

 Where possible, information should be saved in the same place it was retrieved from.
 Electronic records should not be saved locally on a personally owned device, unless there is no other option for saving documents, including emailing them to yourself or supervisor for proper management.

 If you must store documents locally, you should maintain a log of the documents on your device and share regular updates with your supervisor.
 Any university records should be stored in a protected folder on your computer, and all documents should be password protected.

 You should ensure you also empty your recycle bin of deleted items daily.
 All documents must be transferred to university-maintained storage locations and systems at the earliest opportunity.